mpetrovich/stylemark/README.md

 theme:
     assets: (optional) List of any CSS and JS files to include in the generated styleguide; see Theming section
     sidebar:
+        logo: (optional) Filepath or URL of your logo
         background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
         textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted